About interface connections

 An interface can refer to both a software interface, such as a virtual local area network (VLAN) and a physical network interface card (NIC).
 Within the Smoothwall Filter and Firewall, when we refer to an interface, typically we mean a software interface.
 NICs have roles to determine their function.

 When you add a new NIC to your Smoothwall Filter and Firewall hardware appliance, these are configured as a BASIC interface automatically.
-You must add and configure additional interfaces for internet connections, connections from internal clients for web filtering purposes.
+You must add and configure additional interfaces for internet connections, connections from internal devices for web filtering purposes.
 The configuration that was entered for the NIC during the installation gives access to the Smoothwall Filter and Firewall administration user interface.

 An external connection doesn't refer to those connections that use a Point-to-Point Protocol over Ethernet (PPPoE) interface.
 Internet connections are made through the NIC configured with an external role.
 You can configure this with a static IP address or with one set by your Internet service provider's (ISP) Dynamic Host Configuration Protocol (DHCP) server that automatically provides and assigns IP addresses, default gateways and other network parameters.

 You can't delete an external connection because this is typically a port on the Smoothwall Filter and Firewall hardware appliance.
 To remove an external interface, you need to delete the IP addresses allocated to the interface.
 If multiple external connections are configured on the Smoothwall Filter and Firewall hardware appliance, it balances traffic going externally, according to weighting, across all functioning connections.
-This way, a failed connection shouldn't have any noticeable impact on the network clients.
+This way, a failed connection shouldn't have any noticeable impact on the network devices.

 You can monitor the status of all external connections set up on your Smoothwall Filter and Firewall hardware appliance, using the Dashboard.